News & Insights

 McGill and Partners moves into ports and terminals with multiple strategic hires

-McGill and Partners has expanded its marine offering to include a dedicated Ports and Terminals Team with the appointment of Julien Hubbard as Head of Ports and Terminals.
+We have expanded our marine offering to include a dedicated Ports and Terminals Team with the appointment of Julien Hubbard as Head of Ports and Terminals.

 Julien is joined by Mark McKinnell, Daniel Wells, Alex Jonesco, Dan Green and Elena Stefanova.
-These colleagues bring a wealth of experience in Ports and Terminals as well as an additional breadth of knowledge to the McGill and Partners growing Logistics and Transportation book.
-Julien joins McGill and Partners from Tysers where he led the drive into marine liabilities, ports and terminals and war risks for the last 19 years.
+These colleagues bring a wealth of experience in Ports and Terminals as well as an additional breadth of knowledge to our growing Logistics and Transportation book.
+Julien joins us from Tysers where he led the drive into marine liabilities, ports and terminals and war risks for the last 19 years.

 While at Tysers he was also a member of the Marine, Aviation and Terrorism Board and was instrumental in the successful push into Asia and Latin America.
 Earlier in his 33-year career Julien was a marine broker with CE Heath and latterly Miller.

-Alex Jonesco also joined McGill and Partners in April 2022; he had previously been at Tysers where he helped manage the global marine liability portfolio.
+Alex Jonesco joined us in April 2022; he had previously been at Tysers where he helped manage the global marine liability portfolio.
 Alex has also been an underwriter at Carina, a fixed P&I carrier, and held positions at RBS and Chubb.
 He has worked in the insurance industry for more than 10 years.

-Dan Green has been with McGill and Partners since June 2022 when he started as a partner and dedicated claims specialist.
+Dan Green has been with us since June 2022 when he started as a partner and dedicated claims specialist.
 He previously spent 10 years at Tysers.
 Dan has also worked at the Financial Ombudsman and has a Bachelor of Law degree.

 Elena Stefanova joined the firm as a partner in the claims team in January 2023.
 She specialises in claims advocacy, technical processing, and liaison with all parties, involved from initial notification through to collection of funds and settlement.
 In her 15-year career, most recently she was associate director at Tysers, overseeing the ports and terminals claims team and holds a MSc International Finance degree.